An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Follow-Up Care Guidelines

-In 2014, the American Cancer Society released guidelines for the long-term care of prostate cancer survivors.
+The American Cancer Society has guidelines for the long-term care of prostate cancer survivors.
 The guidelines recommend:

 - Coordinating care between your oncologist and primary care doctor.